Ishaan-Jog/chatbot/README.md

    (line 6) my_api_key = "API_KEY"
    ```

-   You can get or create your API key from (https://aistudio.google.com/app/apikey)
+   You can get or create your own API key from (https://aistudio.google.com/app/apikey)
 4. Run the app

    ```